Brazilian Stunner Erika Gray Pitches Energy Drink In Tiny Shirt And Thong Bikini Bottom

 Erika Gray is selling energy drinks — by wearing the least amount of clothes that Instagram will allow.

-The Brazilian model took to Instagram to share a video of herself donning a tiny shirt and thong bikini bottom to pitch Bang Energy, the fitness energy drink that she frequently promotes to her 2.3 million followers.
+The Brazilian model took to Instagram to share a video of herself wearing a tiny shirt and thong bikini bottom to pitch Bang Energy, the fitness energy drink that she frequently promotes to her 2.3 million followers.
 The video highlighted Erika’s ample curves, showing her adjusting her sunglasses while leaning on a light post near the beach, then grabbing a can of the Pina Colada flavor of the drink.

 The picture was a huge hit with Erika’s fans, garnering more than 134,000 likes and attracting all manner of compliments.